thund3rsh0ck/Discord-GoogleSheets-bot/README.md

 Look at the Setup.md file, as that will be updated to assist in the setup for this project

+change config.yaml.git to config.yaml, and add your config stuff to it.

 # Running

 Make sure the 'run_sever.sh' file is excuteable, and run it, and the bot should turn on.